nataquinones/ruddr/README.md

-# ruddr
+# ⎈ ruddr
-A tool to rotate linear genome assemblies based on a gene hit.
+A tool to rotate linear genome assemblies based on a gene hit

+## Usage

+## Motivation